Bivariate representation and conjugacy class zeta functions associated to unipotent group schemes, I: Arithmetic properties: Introduction and statement of main results

 Clearly,

-A consequence of Theorem~\ref{thmA} is that the local factors of the class number zeta function of $\G(\ri)$ are rational in $\lambda_i(\p)$, $q$, and $q^{-s}$ and behave uniformly under base extension.
+A consequence of Theorem~\ref{thmA} is that almost all local factors of the class number zeta function of $\G(\ri)$ are rational in $\lambda_i(\p)$, $q$, and $q^{-s}$ and behave uniformly under base extension.
 Moreover, for a finite extension $\Lri$ of $\lri$ with relative degree of inertia $f=f(\Lri,\lri)$, the local factors satisfy the functional equation

-This functional equation of $\kzeta_{\G(\Lri)}(s)$ coincides with the one provided by~\cite[Theorem~4.18]{Ro17} via the specialisation of the \emph{ask zeta function} to the class number zeta function given in \cite[Theorem~1.7]{Ro17}.
+Rossmann showed independently in~\cite{Ro17} that class number zeta functions of certain nilpotent groups $G \leq \Gl_d(\ric)$ are rational functions and satisfy functional equations.
+This is a consequence of~\cite[Theorems~4.10 and~4.18]{Ro17} together with the specialization of ask zeta functions to class number zeta functions given in~\cite[Theorem~1.7]{Ro17}.